 What Is an HVAC Technician?

-A HVAC technician is an individual who services, installs and maintains heating and cooling units.
-Most assist both homeowners and business owners.
-And, most important, you’ll be skilled in:
+An HVAC technician is a person who repairs, installs and maintains heating and cooling equipment.
+Most work with both homeowners and business owners.
+And, most important, you’ll be skilled with:

 - Air conditioners